sinch/docs/docs/sms/sms-guide.md

 #### Summary and full

-If a batch was created with a request for *full* or *summary* *delivery report* then one callback will be made to the specified callback URL when all messages in the batch (which may be one message) are either delivered, failed or expired.
+If a batch was created with a request for *full* or *summary* *delivery report* then one callback will be made to the specified callback URL when all messages in the batch, which may be one message, are either delivered, failed or expired.
 If you want to know the delivery status for a message before all messages are completed then you can always use retrieve\_delivery\_report at any time.

 The format for summary and full reports is the same as the retrieve\_delivery\_report response.
 The difference being that when *full* is requested a list of phone numbers / recipients per delivery status is provided.